Hyperart Thomasson: History

 Akasegawa discovered the first Thomasson in 1972, in Yotsuya, Tokyo when he noticed a staircase that had no entranceway when one reached the top.
-The handlerail of the staircase, however, showed signs of repair, suggesting it was still being maintained despite the apparent uselessness of the staircase itself.
+The handrail of the staircase, however, showed signs of repair, suggesting it was still being maintained despite the apparent uselessness of the staircase itself.
 The following year, Akasegawa discovered a boarded up ticket window at Ekoda station on the Seibu Ikebukuro Line.
 The plywood used to board up the window had been cut neatly to fit the curved stone tray of the ticket window, where it had been worn through years of use.
 Minami Shindō, a fellow artist and friend of Akasegawa also found a gateway at a hospital in Ochanomizu that had been completely filled up with concrete, whilst the gateway itself was still in good condition.

 The artists gave these objects names such as "The pure staircase of Yotsuya", "The useless window of Ekoda" and "The useless gate of Ochanomizu" and referred to them collectively as "hyperart": their similar characteristics being "an object which, just like a piece of art, has no purpose in society, but also, just like a piece of art is preserved with care, to the point where it appears to be on display.
 However, these objects do not appear to have a creator, making them even more art-like than regular art."
 Hyperart cannot be created by an artist, but only found and recognized as such by an observer.

 Those pieces of hyperart that were part of buildings or the built environment were given the name "Thomasson".
 The name was decided upon during a discussion between Akasegawa and his students during his class on "Modernology" (a concept created by Wajiro Kon).
 At that time, Gary Thomasson's strikeout record was at 132.

 The concept of Thomasson was introduced to the general public in 1982, via a series of articles in the magazine Shashin Jidai (Photo Times), published by Byakuya-Shobō.
 The articles featured findings by Akasegawa's students from his "Modernology" class as well as photographs of those "objects" catalogued by Akasegawa himself, and those sent in by readers.
 The articles created a "Thomasson Boom" and the concept soon spread.
 The early Thomasson articles featured in Shashin Jidai were published by Byakuya-Shobō as a book entitled Chōgeijutsu Tomason.
 The complete series of articles was later published as a paperback by Chikuma Shobō in 1987, using the same title.